conan-io/docs/reference/conanfile/methods/build_requirements.rst

         def build_requirements(self):
             self.tool_requires("protobuf/<host_version>")

-Then, if any user wants to use my *mylib/0.1*, but another version of protobuf, there shouldn't be any problem overriding it:
+Then, if any user wants to use *mylib/0.1*, but another version of *protobuf*, there shouldn't be any problems overriding it:

 .. code-block:: python